-On October 23, 2019, we selected Prosperity and YP/Synn as mandatory respondents for individual review in this proceeding, and issued the initial AD questionnaire to these respondents.
-Both respondents provided timely responses to the relevant sections of the initial AD questionnaire.
-In July 2020, we issued supplemental questionnaires to Prosperity and YP/Synn; Prosperity and YP/Synn, provided timely responses, as requested.
+AD questionnaire.
+In March, April, and May 2021, we issued supplemental questionnaires to Prosperity and YP/Synn; Prosperity and YP/Synn provided timely responses as requested.
 YP/Synn's AQR response indicated that YP had divested its interest in Synn prior to the POR and had no transactions with Synn during the period of review.
-As such, YP/Synn's AQR questionnaire responses concerned only sales and costs with respect to the YP entity.
+As such, YP/Synn's AQR questionnaire responses concerned only sales and costs with respect to YP.
 Synn separately reported that it had no shipments of CORE to the United States during the POR.

-On January 19, 2020, we received a particular market situation (PMS) allegation from petitioners California Steel Industries and Steel Dynamics Inc. On July 27, 2020, we notified interested parties that Commerce accepted the petitioners' PMS allegation on the record to further examine the issue during this administrative review and set a deadline for interested parties to submit factual information to rebut, clarify, or correct the information in the PMS Allegation, pursuant to 19 CFR 351.301(c)(2)(v).
-On August 17, 2020, the petitioners provided additional comment and information to supplement the PMS Allegation.
-Also on August 17, 2020, Prosperity,
+On February 24, 2021, we received a particular market situation (PMS) allegation from petitioner SDI.
+On June 18, 2021, SDI provided timely response to Commerce's request for information regarding certain deficiencies identified in the PMS Allegation.
+On June 22, 2021, we notified interested parties that Commerce accepted the PMS allegation on the record to further examine the issue during this administrative review and set a deadline for interested parties to submit factual information to rebut, clarify, or correct the information in the PMS Allegation, pursuant to 19 CFR 351.301(c)(2)(v).
+On July 13, 2021, Prosperity, YP, and China Steel Corporation (CSC), provided comment and information in rebuttal to the PMS Allegation.
+On July 23, 2021, SDI provided surrebuttal comments.
+Final comments on the review and, consistent with that determination, treat YP and Synn as two distinct entities for these preliminary results.
+See CORE AR3 Final and "Affiliation and Collapsing" section, below.